jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 I know using `!important` is not the best things to do, but I'm not a web developer and I needed a 'quick and dirty solution'.
 Maybe later, if I have more time I will customise the mkdocs theme and leave `!important`.

 ??? info
     More about `!important`: [https://stackoverflow.com/questions/9245353/what-does-important-mean-in-css](https://stackoverflow.com/questions/9245353/what-does-important-mean-in-css).
 "Using !important has its purposes (though I struggle to think of them), but it's much like using a nuclear explosion to stop the foxes killing your chickens; yes, the foxes will be killed, but so will the chickens.
-And the neighbourhood."
+And the neighborhood."

 * **md-grid (Material Theme)**